apache/daffodil-site/site/unsupported.md

 {% endcomment %}
 -->

-Unsupported features of the [DFDL Specification](/docs/dfdl) as of Daffodil 3.0.0 are listed below:
+Unsupported features of the [DFDL Specification](/docs/dfdl) as of Daffodil 3.0.0 are listed below.
+Note that this doesn't include just plain bugs in Daffodil, any of which could affect support for a feature, but rather the below is a list of features that there has been no intention to support as of this release.

 #### DFDL Features